Chewhern/SHSM/Project_Documentation/Key_Material_Handling_And_Client_Security_Considerations.md

 that every secret can safely be passed as a normal command-line argument.

+**```As of now, the CLI did not require the importing of keys via command line stated in "2.".
+The cryptographic keys were stored in files or retrieved from files as binary streams of data which is mutable data type by default.```**

 ## 7. Relationship to PKI, Secret-Management, and HSM Projects

 SHSM does not claim that existing PKI, secret-management, or HSM